matteobecchi/graph_time_series/docs/source/example_analysis.rst

-Cmoputing observables on a graph time-series
+Computing observables on a graph time-series
 ============================================

 This recipe explains how to compute observables from a